ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 }
 ```

-#### Step 2.2 Verify your smart contract on Etherscan {#step-2-2-verify-your-smart-contract-on-etherscan}
+#### Verify your smart contract on Etherscan {#verify-your-smart-contract-on-etherscan}

-Make sure your files are properly saved (especially if you're in VSCode) and your `.env` variables are properly configured.
+Ensure all files are saved and all `.env` variables are correctly configured.

-Finally, run the `verify` task, passing the address of the contract, and the network where it's deployed:
+Run the `verify` task, passing the contract address, and the network to where it's deployed:

 ```text
 npx hardhat verify --network ropsten DEPLOYED_CONTRACT_ADDRESS 'Hello World!'
 ```

 Make sure that `DEPLOYED_CONTRACT_ADDRESS` is the address of your deployed smart contract on the Ropsten test network.
-Also, the last argument,`'Hello World!'` must be the same string value that you used during the deploy step in Part 1.
+Also, the final argument (`'Hello World!'`) must be the same string value used [during the deploy step in part 1](#write-our-deploy-script).

-If all goes well, you should see the following message in your terminal:
+If all goes well, you will see the following message in your terminal:

 ```text
 Successfully submitted source code for contract